haritchowdhury/LLM-PDF-Chat/README.md

 ```
 1. Lets users upload a document and chat with it
 2. Only answers from the uploaded documents and not the LLM's own knowledgebase
-3. Takes care of catastrophc forgetting by restricting the agent's context
+3. Takes care of catastrophic forgetting by restricting the agent's context
-4. Makes use of strict optput parsing using JSON to create other functionalities
+4. Makes use of strict output parsing using JSON to create other functionalities
 5. JSON output parser extracts output from LLM in a formatted way which can be used by the frontend components.
 6. These structures outputs are used to create quizzes and important topics from the document
-7. The project is integrated with two smart contracts deployed on EDU testnet
+7. The project is integrated with two smart contracts deployed on EDU test net
 8. The first (Milestones) charges users to unlock the Quiz component
 9. As the users take the AI generated quizzes from the dynamically created topics they get to claim milestones
-10. By claiming these milestones they can claim refunds to their wallets
+10. By claiming these milestones, they can claim refunds to their wallets
-11. If they do not claim these milestones within a given timeframe they can't get the refunds
+11. If they do not claim these milestones within a given timeframe, they can't get the refunds
 12. The second contract (Creators-Economy) is used for articles that are shared with the community
 13. Users can upload their documents privately or publicly
-14. When the documents are publicly uploaded they show up on the home page
+14. When the documents are publicly uploaded, they show up on the home page
-15. When users unlock the quiz component for these public documents 50% of the money is paid directly to the creators who oploaded the documents
+15. When users unlock the quiz component for these public documents 50% of the money is paid directly to the creators who uploaded the documents
-16. The users can claim the remaining 50% by compleating the quizzes from the dynamically created topics
+16. The users can claim the remaining 50% by completing the quizzes from the dynamically created topics
 17. Users need to complete the topics within a given timeframe of unlocking the quiz to get their refunds
 ```